Africa's Best Authentic Tailor-Made Safaris

 • Chimpanzee Tracking: The most popular activity, guided treks allow visitors to observe chimpanzees in their natural habitat.
 Chimpanzee habituation experiences are also available, offering a more in-depth look at their behavior and social structures.

-• Bird Watching: With its rich avian diversity, Kibale is an excellent destination for birdwatching.
+• Bird Watching: With its rich avian diversity, Kibale forest is an excellent destination for birdwatching.
 Guided tours help visitors spot rare and endemic species.

 • Nature Walks and Hiking: The park features several trails that cater to different fitness levels and interests, including the Bigodi Wetland Sanctuary, known for its birdlife and primates.